 You might be feeling the effects of this phenomenon even if you don’t know about it.
-If you feel doubtful about your abilities and always feel like you don’t deserve the success you have, you might have imposter syndrome.
+If you doubt your abilities and feel like you don’t deserve the success you have, you might have imposter syndrome.

 What is imposter syndrome?

 However, studies published in later years argue that women still report it more than men.

-- Sabotaging your own success
+- Sabotage your success

 The latest statistics show that women entrepreneurs own only 36% of small businesses worldwide.
 Furthermore, the same statistics explain that there is a difference in what average business loan can women and men get—women usually get $5,000 less when borrowing to start a business.

-It’s important to note that everyone can suffer from imposter syndrome at some point.
+Everyone can suffer from imposter syndrome at some point.
 Starting a new job, university, or business—it all feels foreign and unknown.
 So, it’s normal to feel as if you don’t belong.
 The good news is that there are ways to overcome imposter syndrome as an entrepreneur and push away the negative feelings of not feeling worthy or good enough.

 Tackle imposter syndrome and go towards your next profitable course idea.
 We have a “course idea worksheet” to help you through it.